-- 4. Performing Stable Risk: Borrower is operating at or near the Base Case (i.e., in a range slightly below to slightly above).
-This is the initial rating assigned to all new horrowers - 5.
-Performing Management Notice: Borrower is operating below the Base Case.
+- 1. Performing Superior: Borrower is performing significantly above Management Case. - 2.
+Performing High: Borrower is performing at or near the Management Case (i.e., in a range slightly below to slightly above). - 3.
+Performing Low Risk: Borrower is operating well ahead of the Base Case to slightly below the Management Case. - 4.
+Performing Stable Risk: Borrower is operating at or near the Base Case (i.e., in a range slightly below to slightly above).
+This is the initial rating assigned to all new borrowers. - Performing Management Notice: Borrower is operating below the Base Case.
 Adverse trends in business conditions and/or industry outlook are viewed as temporary.
 There is no immediate risk of payment default and only a low to moderate risk of covenant default. - 6.
 Watch List Low Maintenance: Borrower is operating below the Base Case, with declining margin of protection.
 Adverse trends in business conditions and/or industry outlook are viewed as probably lasting for more than a year.
 Payment default is still considered unlikely, but there is a moderate to high risk of covenant default. - 7.
 Watch List Medium Maintenance: Borrower is operating well below the Base Case, but has adequate liquidity.
 Adverse trends are more pronounced than in Internal Risk Rating 6 above.
 There is a high risk of covenant default, or it may have already occurred.
 Payments are current, although subject to greater uncertainty, and there is a moderate to high risk of payment default. - 8.
 Watch List High Maintenance: Borrower is operating well below the Base Case.
 Liquidity may be strained.
 Covenant default is imminent or may have occurred.
 Payments are current, but there is a high risk of payment default.
 Negotiations to restructure or refinance debt on normal terms may have begun.
 Further significant deterioration appears unlikely and no loss of principal is currently anticipated. - 9.
 Watch List Possible Loss: At the current level of operations and financial condition, the borrower does not have the ability to service and ultimately repay or refinance all outstanding debt on current terms.
 Liquidity is strained.
 Payment default may have occurred or is very likely in the short term unless creditors grant some relief.
-Loss of principal is possible. - 10.
-Watch List Probable Loss: At the current level of operations and financial condition, the borrower does not have the ability to service and ultimately repay or refinance all outstanding debt on current terms.
+Loss of principal is possible.

+10. Watch List - Probable Loss: At the current level of operations and financial condition, the borrower does not have the ability to service and ultimately repay or refinance all outstanding debt on current terms.
 Payment default is very likely or may have already occurred.
 Liquidity is extremely limited.
 The prospects for improvement in the borrower's situation are sufficiently negative that loss of some or all principal is probable.

-The Sub-Adviser regularly monitors and, when appropriate, changes the investment rating assigned to each investment in our portfolio.
+Churchill regularly monitors and, when appropriate, changes the investment rating assigned to each investment in our portfolio.
 Each investment team will review the investment ratings in connection with monthly or quarterly portfolio reviews.
-Based on a generally uncertain economic outlook in the United States (which includes a possible recession), we have increased oversight and analysis of credits in any vulnerable industries in an attempt to improve loan performance and reduce credit risk.